jara001/f1tenth-rules/rules_v3.md

 Head-to-Head race is a race with multiple cars on the track at the same time.

-~~Before the start of each head-to-head race, both teams will be tested for obstacle avoidance and are required to use the same code for the race.
-Any violations to this rule could result in disqualification of the violating team (up to the organizers).~~

-~~Teams that fail to pass the obstacle avoidance test will have the option to race on the condition that they do not overtake the opponent.~~

-~~If the team fails to pass the obstacle avoidance test and overtakes the opponent, the team will be disqualified.~~ ~~The team that failed the obstacle avoidance is permitted to use manual control when the car is 5 meters behind the opponent to slow down the car and avoid overtaking.~~
-~~The faulty team is not allowed to use manual control to speed up the car and overtake the opponent.~~ ~~The faulty team can only overtake the opponent if the opponent crashes.~~

-~~One head-to-head race consists of two teams racing against each other.
-One race has a dedicated timeslot of around 10 minutes.
-If one team is not showing up in these 10 minutes and let their car race, the other team won.
-If at some point along the race a car is not able to drive anymore (e.g. hardware issue, software not running etc.) and the teams are not able to restart the car withing the 10 minutes, the other team wins the race.
-No time extensions are given and after the 10 minutes we move on to the next time slot and the next team.~~

 - One head-to-head race consists of two teams racing against each other.
 One race has a dedicated timeslot, e.g., 10 minutes.

 _Note: Add something about starting on time, regardless of the teams._

-~~Each race consists of three rounds, the team that wins two rounds wins the race.~~

-~~Both competing cars start from the same starting line used in the qualifications.~~

-_Note: Add 'starting positions: pole position? until second corner, start is repeated on crash'_
+- The initial placement of the competing cars in one of the following ways.
+Competition rules specify which are used.

-- Both competing cars start for the same starting line.
+    - **Side-by-Side**: Both competing cars start on the same starting line.
         - The teams will start side-by-side seperated by one car width (30cm) from each other.
+    - **Grid**

-    - For the first round, the team that ranked higher in qualifications chooses the starting position (left or right).
-The other team starts on the opposite side.
+- In the first round, the team that ranked higher in Time Trial chooses the starting position.
+In the second round, the teams switch sides.
-    - In the second round, the teams switch sides.
-The team that started on the left side in the first round starts on the right side in the second round.
 - Should a third round be necessary, a coin flip will determine the starting position.
-The team that ranked higher in qualifications will call the coin flip (i.e heads or tails).
+The team that ranked higher in Time Trial will call the coin flip (i.e., heads or tails).
 The team that wins the coin flip chooses the starting position.

+- The race starts in one of the following ways.
+Competition rules specify which are used.
-_TODO: How the race starts._
+    - _TODO: How the race starts._
+    - **Manual**
+    - **Automatic**
+    - _Felix: You can copy that part from the corresponding section in the T2V module blog post (and read it again...)_

-- Overtaking may be carried out on either the right or the left.
+- Overtaking the opponent may be carried out on either the right or the left.

-- As opposed to time trials, no reconfiguration is allowed during the race, except after a crash, as described below.
+- As opposed to Time Trial, no reconfiguration is allowed during the race, except after a crash, as described below.

 - Ultimately, organizers reserve the right to assign blame in the case of vehicle collision in the head-to-head tournament.

-_TODO: Rework following part._

-- Collisions are judged by the referees.
-    - Collisions with track boundaries do not stop the race.
-The team that crashed into the track boundary must fix the track and place the car at the location of the crash.
-The opponent is allowed to continue.
-The crashed team bears the burden of the time spent on fixing the track and placing the car.
-    - Light side-bumps and slow-speed nudges are not penalized and do not stop the race.
-    - High-impact crashes that result in the displacement of one or both cars on crash result in a stoppage of the race.
-    - If a car crashes into the opponent, the referees will judge which car is at fault.
-    - Both cars will be restarted at the location of the crash, with the at-fault car placed behind the other car by 2 meters.
-    - A crash is not considered a warning unless judged by the referees.
-    - Crashes that result in a warning include but are not limited to "malicious" crashes where the autonomous car did not attempt to slow down or steer away from the opponent.
-    - Under special circumstances, the referees may decide to give a warning to a team with the option of stopping the race to address the issue.
-The team has a maximum of 5 minutes to fix the issue and resume the race.
-    - After 3 warnings, the team is disqualified and the opponent automatically wins.
-    - If the team that was crashed into is able to autonomously detect and recover from the crash by stopping on the side of the track, that team is granted an extra head-start of 1 meter before the restart (i.e the at-fault car is placed 3 meters behind the other car).

-**Tournament type**

-_Note: This will be merged into tournament types._

-The head-to-head race will be organized as a double-elimination tournament with two brackets seeded by results of the qualification.

-The two winners of each bracket will qualify to compete in the Final Four race.
-This final tournament will feature a single elimination bracket.

 ### Tournament types